|Nutrition Facts (per serving)|

 - Drizzle chocolate, caramel, or strawberry syrup on top for a sweet garnish.

-- Add more fresh fruits, such as mango, papaya, pineapple, strawberry, or anything else you have around.
+- Add more fresh fruits, such as blueberries, mango, papaya, pineapple, raspberries, or strawberries.

-- Add a darker dimension by pouring amaretto or another nut-flavored liqueur like Frangelico.
+- Give it a slightly darker profile by adding 1/2 to 3/4 ounce of amaretto or another nut-flavored liqueur like Frangelico.
 Fruit liqueurs are great options when you're low on fresh produce as well.

 How Strong Is a Banana Daiquiri?